Network bypasses sustain complexity: Results

-accounts for the \textit{resistance} offered by the network to the displacement of a particle sent by node $i$ to the node $j$, where the smaller the value of $R_{i\rightarrow j}$, the higher the probability that the particle does not get trapped at the origin $i$ and can propagate to node $j$, {\em i.e.}, there are more conductive walks between $i$ and $j$ than those returning back to the origin.
+{accounts for the opposition offered by the network structure to the directional displacement of a particle} sent by node $i$ to the node $j$, where the smaller the value of $R_{i\rightarrow j}$, the higher the probability that the particle does not get trapped at the origin $i$ and can propagate to node $j$, {\em i.e.}, there are more conductive walks between $i$ and $j$ than those returning back to the origin.
 In order to account for the resistance of the displacements between any pair of nodes we should take into account the two possible directions of their mutual communication ($i\rightarrow j$ and $j\rightarrow i$).
 To this aim, one can symmetrize (\ref{resist}) to define the \textit{communication resistance} between nodes $i$ and $j$ as: $\xi_{ij}(\beta) \coloneqq (R_{ij}(\beta)+R_{ji}(\beta))^{1/2}$.
-From the definition of the communicability function, and setting $\beta=1$ without loss of generality, we obtain that the communication resistance follows (see SI sections S1.1-3):
+From the definition of the communicability function, and setting $\beta=1$ without loss of generality, we obtain that the \textit{communication resistance} reads:

 where $\left(\psi_{m}\right)_i$ is the $i$-th entry of the eigenvector associated to the $m$-th eigenvalue ($\lambda_m$) of ${\bf A}$.
-We rigorously proved that $\xi_{ij}$ is an Euclidean distance (see SI section S2 por a proof). {Conceptually, $\xi_{ij}$ is a measure of the network opposition to the flow between $i$ and $j$}, and indeed shares formal similarities to the effective resistance defined in an electric circuit, as we also prove in SI section S1.2.
+We rigorously proved that $\xi_{ij}$ is an Euclidean distance (see SI section S2 por a proof). {Conceptually, $\xi_{ij}$ is a measure of the network resistance to a flow between $i$ and $j$.
+Recently \cite{estrada_proof}, it was proven that this communicability distance --and every spherical euclidean distance-- is the effective resistance between nodes in a network with given edge weights.}